nyrahul/ietf-data/DCO_performance_report.md

 ### Comments
 * Because we were changing the 6LR nodes position dynamically, there was a mich bigger impact on the use of DCO and NPDAO.
 DCO scored much higher points in this context.
+* Please note that the y-axis scales differ for different configuration (for e.g. between cfg_n50_udp30 to cfg_n100_udp30).

 # Conclusion
 DCO not only reduces the overall stale entries in the network but also helps in reducing the route invalidation traffic.